-In 2020, EuPC, the association of European Plastics Converters, and Plastics Europe, the association representing plastics manufacturers in Europe, committed to jointly develop an OCS Europe certification scheme aimed at controlling and documenting compliance with requirements targeting minimization of pellet loss across the entire plastic supply chain.
+In 2020, Plastics Europe, the association representing plastics manufacturers in Europe and EuPC, the association of European Plastics Converters committed to jointly develop an OCS Europe certification scheme aimed at controlling and documenting compliance with requirements targeting minimization of pellet loss across the entire plastic supply chain.
 The requirements of this scheme are developed on the basis of the six pillars of the Operation Clean Sweep pledge.
 It will also support the effective, harmonised and quantifiable implementation of the Operation Clean Sweep programme.
 The certification scheme has been developed together in consultation with Industry experts, trade associations, NGOs, policy makers and certification bodies.
 In the May 2022, a public consultation was conducted to gather feedback from various stakeholders.
 Plastics Europe and EuPC will target the maximum coverage of the certification within their membership.

 The OCS Europe certification scheme is aimed at controlling and documenting the compliance of companies throughout the entire plastics supply chain with requirements on the prevention of plastic pellets, powders and flakes loss to the environment.

 Rules and Principles : The Rules and Principles document summarises the founding principles of the OCS Europe Certification Scheme and contains other practical information such as auditor requirments, how to be certified etc.